 Substantially all of our revenues that support the development of brincidofovir for the treatment of smallpox have been derived from prior government grants and our current contract with BARDA.
 Our contract with BARDA is for the development of brincidofovir for the treatment of smallpox.
 It is divided into a base segment and four option segments.
 We completed performance under the base segment of the contract in May 2013 and are currently performing the first option segment of the contract.
 Subsequent option segments to the contract are not subject to automatic renewal and are not exercisable at Chimerix's discretion.
 There can be no assurance that we will reach agreement with BARDA on the most appropriate development pathway or that the FDA will ultimately agree with the experiments which we perform or the appropriateness of the results of these experiments for approval of brincidofovir for smallpox.
-In addition, there can be no assurance that any of the subsequent option segments will be exercised or that we will continue to receive revenues under this contract once the current option segment is completed.
+In addition, there can be no assurance that we will continue to receive revenues under this contract once the current option segment is completed.
 We do not anticipate continuing this program without ongoing support from BARDA.